Components

 Dialogs should contain a maximum of two actions.

-- Providing a third action such as “Learn more” is not recommended as it navigates the user away from the dialog, leaving the dialog task unfinished.
 If more extensive information is needed, provide it prior to entering the dialog or after the dialog has been resolved.

 Modify